-First Lieutenant Fleming was the aircraft commander of a UH1F transport helicopter near Duc Co in the republic of Vietnam's central highlands, 26 November 1968.
+First Lieutenant Fleming was the aircraft commander of a UH-1F transport helicopter near Duc Co in the republic of Vietnam's central highlands, 26 November 1968.
 He unhesitantly flew to the aid of a six-man Special Forces Long Range Reconnaissance Patrol in danger of being overrun by a large, heavily armed hostile force.
 Lt Fleming descended twice in his lightly armed helicopter through a barrage of enemy fire to rescue the beleaguered patrol.
 Each time, he had to balance his helicopter, on the bank of a river with its tail boom hanging over open water.
 With complete disregard for his own safety and life, he remained in this exposed position, with bullets smashing through his windscreen, until the entire patrol could board his helicopter.
-Lieutenant Fleming was awarded the by at a
+Lieutenant Fleming was awarded the Medal of Honor by President Nixon at a White House ceremony on 14 May 1970.